brentley/ecsworkshop/content/advanced_scheduling/code_review.md

 Here we are placing these tasks based off of instance-type, as our tasks can not run without GPU's available.
 We could also create a custom attribute and query off of that just in case we wanted to use multiple instance types.

+Also you may notice that the container is requesting a GPU under the `ResourceRequirements` key.
+This will ensure that a GPU is assigned to the task when launched.

 ```yaml
 # ECS Task Definition for GPU Instance type.
 PlacementConstraints properties are setting the desired cpu-architecture to gpu.
   Gputaskdefinition: